JohnSter12345/Enabling-quantitative-variables-in-association-rule-mining/README.md

 Open the notebook in JupyterLab or VS Code and execute all cells from top to bottom.
 You can easily switch between methods, tweak thresholds, or add new rules for experimentation.

----

-## 📌 License

-MIT License – use freely, but cite this repository if you build on it.